nephio-experimental/tko/README.md

 2) KRM via a Kubernetes aggregated API.
 When running in a Kubernetes management cluster, it may be preferrable for controllers to use KRM instead of gRPC, though the latter is still readily available inside Kubernetes.
-Note that this KRM API is *not* implemented as CRs and is *not* stored in Kubernetes's etcd.
-Rather, it's a direct KRM facade over the TKO backend.
-Also note that the meta-scheduler may create other KRM in the management cluster, e.g. to interact with a Kubernetes-native infrastructure manager, which may be implemented as CRs, leading to scalability concerns.
+Note that this KRM API is *not* implemented as CRs and is *not* stored in Kubernetes's etcd database.
+Rather, it's a KRM facade over the TKO backend.
 3) A simple JSON-over-HTTP API for web browser applications, such as GUIs.

 Ways in which TKO differs from Nephio: